Implementing Single Sign-On (SSO) with SAML for a Django Application

 There are two popular Django packages for integrating SAML2:

-1. Django SAML2 Authentication (a fork of django-saml2-auth by Grafana)
+- Django SAML2 Authentication (a fork of

-2. djangosaml2 (which did not support newer Django versions in the past, but this has since been fixed)
+by Grafana) - djangosaml2 (which did not support newer Django versions in the past, but this has since been fixed)

 These packages use PySAML2 for the main SAML functionality.
 Their main job is to connect PySAML2 with Django.
 I chose the first package for this tutorial.
 It works well, but has some drawbacks.
 It's not great at handling errors or making testing easy.
 We'll discuss these issues later in the Caveats section.